Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 REITs make it possible to invest in real estate without having to purchase and maintain physical properties yourself.
 They provide historically strong returns based on high dividends and capital appreciation.
 But taxes can be high compared to other dividend-paying securities, and market conditions can cause dramatic swings in the overall returns of REITs, making REITs ideal for long-term investors.

-If you’re looking to take advantage of their significant long-term investment potential, trading in REITs might be an investment strategy worth considering.
+If you’re looking to take advantage of their significant long-term investment potential, investing in REITs might be an investment strategy worth considering.
+Compare and open a brokerage account to get started.
 For individual guidance specific to your own financial situation, consult a financial advisor.

 Matt Miczulski's headshot